scalp42/site-iancooper/posts/exploring-database-structures-in-vgl.md

 In [SampleManager](http://www.thermo.com/samplemanager), the database structure is defined in `structure.txt`, unsurprisingly known as _the structure file_.
 The structure file uses a pretty straightforward syntax that defines the various tables, views, and indicies in the database that are used by SampleManager.
 For a quick example, this snippet could define a table called `person`:

     TABLE person;
-        FIELD identity      DATATYPE IDENTITY USED_FOR UNIQUE_KEY;
+        FIELD identity      DATATYPE IDENTITY
+                            USED_FOR UNIQUE_KEY;
         FIELD first_name    DATATYPE TEXT(32);
         FIELD middle_name   DATATYPE TEXT(32);
         FIELD last_name     DATATYPE TEXT(32);
         FIELD email_address DATATYPE TEXT(255);
+        FIELD location_id   ALIAS location
-        FIELD location      LINKS_TO location.identity;
+                            LINKS_TO location.identity;

 The syntax is case-insensitive and whitespace is also insignificant, so we can use capitalization, spacing, and indentation to help make it more human-readable.

-When you're developing VGL code (the scripting language used throughout SampleManager), there are several routines available to get access to the database structure:
+When you're developing VGL code (the scripting language used throughout SampleManager), there are several routines and commands available to get access to the database structure:

  * `get_table_names()`
  * `get_field_names()`
+ * `get_real_field_name()`
  * `GET_TABLE_DETAILS`
  * `GET_FIELD_DETAILS`